 Task 1 – Create an Azure Automation Account

+Please see the prerequisites listed above and create the required VM before continuing.

+NOTE: If you have already created an Azure Automation account from previous exercises, you can use that same automation account for this lab.
+Skip to Task 2 if you have already setup an automation account and want to use that account.

 To begin using Azure Automation, the first thing you need is an Automation Account.
 Automation accounts securely contain the resources that configure and run your runbook jobs.
-An Automation Account is a logical container and security boundary for all automation assets (runbooks, connections, etc).
+An Automation Account is a logical container and security boundary for all automation assets (runbooks, connections, etc.).
 Assets within an Automation account are visible only to other assets within the account.
 An Automation Account also provides affinity to a region, which helps with data sovereignty concerns (if your runbook IP or data can't leave a region).

 Log in to the Azure Management Portal at https://portal.azure.com.

-Select + New | Monitoring + management | Automation on the left nav.
+Select + New | Monitoring + Management | Automation.

+Configure the Automation Account as follows:

 Enter a name for your automation account (unique to your subscription).

-You can create a new resource group name and select a region.
-Select the Create button.
+Create a new resource group or use an existing one.

+Select a region.

+Leave the Create Azure Run As account setting as is.

+Click the Create button.

 Once the automation account has been created, you can use the Resource groups menu item to find your new resource group and then select your automation account.

 The view of your automation account should look something similar to this: